Last updated in March 2026.

 Here’s the formula with the sample:

-Another Way To Compute the 13th Month
+Another Way to Compute the 13th Month Pay

-If have a VA on a part-time or hourly basis, another way to compute for the 13th month is to get the total of how much you’ve paid them for a year and divide it by 12 months.
+If you have a VA on a part-time or hourly basis, another way to compute for the 13th month pay is to get the total of how much you’ve paid them for a year and divide it by 12 months.
 Let’s say you’ve paid your part-time virtual assistant P72,000 for the year.
 You can simply divide that number by 12 and you have the 13th month bonus amount.

 This formula works better if you also have some special virtual assistants that aren’t hired full time, but you feel also deserves the 13th month.